 What is the best injectable filler for the fine lines around my cheeks?

 The fine lines around the cheeks are caused by multiple factors.
 These include loss of volume, sun damage, and loss of collage.
 These are particularly difficult to treat as proper treatment requires approaching the area with comprehensive rejuvenation plan; that is replace volume, redrape sagging tissue, repair surface skin issues, and treat hyperdynamic muscles.
 Nonsurgical approach includes replacing the volume with injectable fillers and repairing surface skin issues with lasers.
-Any of the fillers can be used, but Sculptra or Fat transfer with or without PRP stem cells are the most dramatic and cost effective over time especially when combined with the Triple Skin Care Laser System ( Forever Young will restore collagen and reduce the brown sun and age discolorations, the Micro Laser Peel will directly remove UV damage and smooth out fine lines and textural problems, while the Profractional Laser will tighten tissue, reduce fine lines, and induce more collagen ) If the lines are worse and contract with squinting Botox can also be used to soften these lines.
+Any of the fillers can be used, but Sculptra or Fat transfer with or without PRP are the most dramatic and cost effective over time especially when combined with the Triple Skin Care Laser System ( Forever Young will restore collagen and reduce the brown sun and age discolorations, the Micro Laser Peel will directly remove UV damage and smooth out fine lines and textural problems, while the Profractional Laser will tighten tissue, reduce fine lines, and induce more collagen ) If the lines are worse and contract with squinting Botox can also be used to soften these lines.

 What is the best injectable filler for my temples?

-Any of the fillers including Juvederm and Voluma can be used, but Sculptra or Fat transfer with or without PRP stem cells are the most dramatic and cost effective over time.
+Any of the fillers including Juvederm and Voluma can be used, but Sculptra or Fat transfer with or without PRP are the most dramatic and cost effective over time.
 Placement in the temple must be performed with a skilled injector as placement needs to be placed under the temporalis fascia to avoid lumps and next to the orbital bones to help elevated the brows and improve the cosmetics of the lower eyelid.

 What is the benefit of using fat transfer instead of injectable fillers?

-Fat transfer with or without PRP stem cell augmentation is the most natural way to provide or replace volume in the face.
+Fat transfer with or without PRP therapy is the most natural way to provide or replace volume in the face.
 The procedure is performed by first taking fat cells from your abdomen, waist, or thighs; then processing the fat so we have only fat tissue, and then injecting it into the face wherever it is needed.
 The most important benefit is that it provides your own natural tissue.
 You are providing volume replacement with your own tissue.
 The tissue is soft and it is living.
 This is why it is usually difficult to answer the question about how long it will last.
 Because it is living tissue, it theoretically lasts forever.
 The problem lies more in the fact that we all lose more fat volume in the face with time and aging.
 The second benefit is that it is ultimately less expensive over time because you are not paying the overhead of injectable fillers.
 We do not have to pay a medical device company half of the syringe fee as you are providing your own fillers.
 Finally, you have unlimited supply.